 How a Jumbo Home Loan Can Help You Supersize Your Home to Fit Your Growing Family

 As you’d expect, larger homes often come with a larger price tag.
 Of course, the old adage of “location, location, location” impacts a home’s price too.
-So even a moderately sized home can cost quite a bit more if it’s in a highly desirable area.
+So even a moderately sized home can cost quite a bit more if it’s in a highly desirable area, especially if the schools are well known for having great test scores or exceptional resources for kids.

 What does all of this mean to you?
-When it comes to moving up to a larger home or moving into a more desirable neighborhood, instead of applying for a conventional loan, you may need to apply for a jumbo loan mortgage.
+When it comes to moving up to a larger home, building a dream home or moving into a more desirable neighborhood, instead of applying for a conventional loan, you may need to apply for a jumbo loan mortgage (a loan amount above the conventional loan limits).

 What qualifies as a jumbo mortgage loan?
 Read on and we will explain.